dmacneill/AxisID/README.md

 ### Usage

 This repository contains code necessary to train CNNs on the axis orientation task.
-The main script is ```train.py``` which can be run as:
+The main script is ```train.py``` which can be run from the command line using:

 ```
 python train.py --cuda --image_dir images --angles_path angles.csv